loglob/olspy/README.md

 - Connect to any Overleaf instance that is accessible through the browser
 - Use share links or an active user session
 - Read a project's file structure
+- Read the contents of documents
+- Request compilations

 ## What is can't do
 - List a user's projects
+- Login with username and password